-Check out the Wikipedia article entitled “Rock Art” for an overview and a global perspective.
-Among other things, it clarifies the difference between pictographs and petroglyphs and provides a helpful list of external links to other sources.
+Check out the “Rock Art” Wikipedia article for an overview and global perspective.
+It clarifies the difference between pictographs and petroglyphs and provides a helpful list of external links to other sources.

 “Pictographs and Petroglyphs,” an entry written by Joan Vastokas (then of Trent University in Peterborough and the co-writer of a study of the Peterborough Petroglyphs) in the online version of The Canadian Encyclopedia.
 She provides an excellent overview and concludes with a brief summary of the research history and links to other useful sites.

 “Visions On Rock,” a web page about the pictographs of Lac La Ronge Provincial Park in Saskatchewan (part of the Churchill River System).
-Tim Jones, the author of the 1981 book on the pictographs of the Churchill River system, provides a number of interesting quotes.
+Tim Jones, the author of the 1981 book on the pictographs of the Churchill River system, provides many interesting quotes.

 Google Books has almost an entire chapter from Bob Henderson’s Every Trail has A Story: Heritage Travel in Canada.
 Chapter 10 (Rock Art: A Lifelong Quest and Mystery).
 Scroll back to p.149 for the beginning of the chapter.
-Henderson provides detail on three particular sites – the two Ontario sites of McCarthy Bay and Cliff Lake and the Hickson-Maribelli Lakes site in Saskatchewan.
+Henderson details three particular sites – the two Ontario sites of McCarthy Bay and Cliff Lake and the Hickson-Maribelli Lakes site in Saskatchewan.

 A 2008 article entitled Des peintures et des offrandes: Recherches récentes en art rupestre de l’Ontario by Serge Lemaitre and Valerie Decart is available on the érudit web site.
 Click here to read their study of pictographs based on the following Ontario sites stretching from Lake Nipigon to the Quebec/Ontario border – the Nipigon River; Worthington Bay; Devil’s Warehouse Island; Upper Grassy Lake; Gros Cap; Chiblow Lake; Lake Temagami; and Matachewan Lake.
 Click here for a Google map of the various locations.
 The article concludes with a helpful bibliography which could serve as a checklist of some of the best material in print.
-You will either be reading the article in French and/or using Google’s translate feature!
-After working my way through, one new word in my vocabulary is the word rupestre, which turns out to be the word used in French in lieu of the English “pictograph” or “rock painting.”
+You will either read the article in French and/or use Google’s translate feature!
+After working my way through, one new word in my vocabulary is the word rupestre, which is the word used in French instead of the English “pictograph” or “rock painting.”
 The Google translator confusingly translates it as “cave.”

 The first forty-five pages of Edward J. Lenik’s 2009 work Making Pictures in Stone: American Indian Rock Art of the Northeast are accessible at Google Books.
 Chapter 1 – “Algonquian People in the Northeast” (pages 1-8).

-Michael Furtman’s Magic On The Rocks: Canoe Country Pictographs (2000) is available at the Amazon site, where you can read the following description of the book’s focus-
+Michael Furtman’s Magic On The Rocks: Canoe Country Pictographs (2000) is available on the Amazon site, where you can read the following description of the book’s focus-

 Scattered across the Boundary waters and Quetico, left by its native people on canvases of stone, are hundreds of enigmatic paintings.
 Generations of canoe country travelers have wondered what these mysterious drawings might mean.
 Now, in this book, award-winning author Michael Furtman presents a comprehensive guide to the canoe country’s known pictographs and provides insight into the artists’ visions and the traditions that spawned them.
 Complete with maps and directions to dozens of sites, and the most accurate reproductions of pictographs to date, Magic on the Rocks is an indispensable tool for those who would respectfully visit the sacred sites of a wise and ancient culture.